rosapietroiusti/attr-hs/README.md

-## Additional necessary code:

-Code for preprocessing of demographic data is available at: Pietroiusti et al., 2025 https://github.com/rosapietroiusti/dem4cli.

-Additional code necessary for the calculation of wet bulb temperature is available at https://github.com/robwarrenwx/atmos, and for non-stationary distribution modelling at https://github.com/mathause/dist_cov (adapted for this project)

 ## Data availability

 All data used in the analysis is publicly available: reanalysis data (https://doi.org/10.48364/ISIMIP.982724.2) and CMIP6 climate model data bias-adjusted and statistically downscaled (https://doi.org/10.48364/ISIMIP.842396.1) are available through the ISIMIP data repository.
 Indoor WBGT data produced in this analysis will also be made available in the ISIMIP data repository.

 Gridded population reconstructions (https://doi.org/10.48364/ISIMIP.889136.2) and projections (DOI missing!) are also available through the ISIMIP data repository.
 Country masks are available via ISIpedia (https://github.com/ISI-MIP/isipedia-countries).
 Cohort size data is available from the Wittgenstein Center Data Explorer v2 (http://dataexplorer.wittgensteincentre.org/wcde-v2/).
 SSP-RCP pathways are available through the AR6 scenario explorer hosted by IIASA (https://data.ece.iiasa.ac.at/ar6)

+## Additional necessary code:

+Code for preprocessing of demographic data is available at *dem4cli*, Pietroiusti et al., 2025 https://github.com/rosapietroiusti/dem4cli.

+Additional code necessary for the calculation of wet bulb temperature is available at https://github.com/robwarrenwx/atmos, and for non-stationary distribution modelling at https://github.com/mathause/dist_cov (adapted for this project)